Undergraduate Research in the Humanities

 Stacey Davis (European history) specializes in French history from the 18th century to the present, as well as the history of French colonies in North and West Africa.
 Students who wish to study European social, cultural, political, intellectual, or religious history from the Middle Ages to the present, including topics in the history of gender and sociocultural aspects of the history of art, are welcome to propose research projects.
 Students are welcome to work with Dr. Davis on her ongoing research projects on 19th-century political prisoners, notions of citizenship and democracy in modern Europe, memory, and the history of aging.

 Nancy Koppelman (American studies) specializes in American social, literary, and intellectual history until 1920.
 Students who wish to study in these fields are welcome to propose research projects and senior theses.
 Particular interests include the social and intellectual history of the Puritans; the founding generation, immigrants, the working class, and the middle class; industrialization and reform movements; pragmatic philosophy; the history of childhood; and the history of technology and consumer culture.
-Students are also welcome to work with Nancy to participate in her ongoing research projects on alcohol reform movements, the histories of social/economic mobility and of individual physical movement, and ethical themes in American cultural history.
+Students are also welcome to work with Nancy on her ongoing research projects on the histories of social/economic mobility and of individual physical movement.

 Location and Schedule